BepInEx/BepInEx.Debug/README.md

 Unlike output log, which can be disabled in the game, this redirect will always capture said debug logs.

+**How to use:** This is a preloader patcher.
+Put the compiled DLL into `BepInEx/patchers`.
 By default, logs are output to `unity_log.txt`.
-This is configurable via `RedirectInternalLogs.cfg` configuration file.
+This is configurable via `RedirectInternalLogs.cfg` configuration file that gets generated on the first run.

 ### Simple Mono Profiler
 A simple profiler that can be used in any Unity player build as long as it can run BepInEx 5.x.
 It can generate a .csv file with profiling results from an arbitrary length of time.